lucasbf7/lucasbf7/README.md

 ### Hey there! 👋

-I'm Lucas, a junior Front-end developer and a creative thinker who specializes in React development, I'm a technology lover that enjoy making websites and applications.
+I'm Lucas, a junior Front-end developer and a creative thinker who specializes in React development, I'm a technology lover that enjoys making one of a kind websites and applications.

 I'm currently searching for work in Front-end development.